Mike Nykoluk: Playing career

 Nykoluk began his professional career with the Rochester Americans of the American Hockey League (AHL) during their inaugural season in 1956–57.
 In the middle of that season, he was called up to play in the National Hockey League (NHL) for the Toronto Maple Leafs.
 The 32 games he played for Toronto, in which he scored four points, would be his only stint in the NHL.
-He was sent back down to the Americans, and was subsequently traded with Ron Hurst to the Hershey Bears in exchange for Willie Marshall.
+He was sent back down to the Americans and was subsequently traded with Ron Hurst to the Hershey Bears in exchange for Willie Marshall.

-Nykoluk went on to have a 14-season career with the Bears.
-The team won two Calder Cup during his career (1959 and 1969).
-He led the league twice in assists, and amassed 50 or more assists in seven consecutive seasons (1963 to 1970).
-He was named to AHL All-Star Second Team in 1967 and was conferred the Les Cunningham Award at the end of the year as the league's most valuable player.
-Nykoluk proceeded to hit a career-high 19 goals and 85 points the following season and was consequently selected the AHL All-Star First Team.
+Nykoluk went on to have a 14-season career with the Bears, during which the team won two Calder Cup championships (1959 and 1969).
+He led the league twice in assists and amassed 50 or more assists in seven consecutive seasons (1963 to 1970).
+He was named to the AHL All-Star Second Team in 1967 and was conferred the Les Cunningham Award at the end of the year as the league's most valuable player.
+Nykoluk proceeded to hit a career-high 19 goals and 85 points the following season and was consequently selected for the AHL All-Star First Team.
 He eventually retired from playing in 1972.

 Nykoluk's number 8 was later retired by the Bears.
 He was part of the second class inducted into the AHL Hall of Fame in 2007.
 At the time of his death, he was the Bears' all-time leader in games played (972), assists (636), and points (808).
 He was also third in the AHL all-time in assists (686), sixth in points (881), and fifth in games played (1,069).